Forest & Bird

-Forest & Bird (Te Reo o te Taiao), also known by its formal name as the Royal Forest and Bird Protection Society of New Zealand, is an environmental organisation specialising in the protection and conservation of New Zealand's indigenous flora and fauna and unique wild places and natural ecosystems.
+Forest & Bird (Te Reo o te Taiao), also known by its formal name as the Royal Forest and Bird Protection Society of New Zealand, is an environmental organisation and charity specialising in the protection and conservation of New Zealand's indigenous flora and fauna and unique wild places and natural ecosystems.

-Forest & Bird consists of 47 branches located in urban and rural centres throughout New Zealand.
-Branches are actively engaged in conservation projects and advocacy on a community, regional and national basis.
-Forest & Bird has offices and staff located in Auckland, Christchurch, Wellington, Nelson and Dunedin.
+Forest & Bird consists of 44 branches located in urban and rural centres throughout New Zealand.
+Branches are volunteer-led and actively engaged in conservation projects and advocacy on a community, regional and national basis.
+Forest & Bird also has staff across the country and offices in Auckland, Christchurch, and Wellington.
 Forest & Bird publishes a quarterly magazine Forest & Bird, one of New Zealand's definitive natural history and conservation publications.
+They also publish a quarterly magazine for children called Wild Things.

 Forest & Bird has published a comprehensive commentary book on environmental law in New Zealand.
 Forest & Bird are also actively engaged in advocating and lobbying for resource management law and practices to more consistently protect ecosystems.